canonical/sphinx-docs-starter-pack/docs/how-to/customise-pdf.rst

 Customising PDF output involves two levels of configuration:

 * **Sphinx configuration**: built-in options for configuring LaTeX build process in :file:`conf.py`, for example: the engine used to generate the PDF, output file name, and input file paths.
-* **LaTeX configuration**: the LaTeX packages, styling, and configuration for the PDF output, set through the `latex_elements <https://www.sphinx-doc.org/en/master/latex.html#the-latex-elements-configuration-setting>`_ dictionary in the project :file:`conf.py`.
+* **LaTeX configuration**: the LaTeX packages, styling, and configuration for the PDF output, set through the :literalref:`latex_elements <https://www.sphinx-doc.org/en/master/latex.html#the-latex-elements-configuration-setting>` dictionary in the project :file:`conf.py`.
 In the starter-pack, a default set of LaTeX elements is provided by the ``canonical-sphinx`` extension.
 Changing the LaTeX configuration requires overriding the default values loaded from the extension.

 This guide covers common practices and tips for customising PDF output from your documentation project using the starter pack and the ``canonical-sphinx`` extension.